timdeschryver/zod-fixture/README.md

 ## Credits

-This package is inspired by [AutoFixture](https://github.com/AutoFixture/AutoFixture).
+This package is inspired on [AutoFixture](https://github.com/AutoFixture/AutoFixture).